ivanitlearning/AWS-Associate-Courses/README.md

 - Allocate block storage **volumes** to instances.
 - Volumes are isolated to one AZ.
   - The data is highly available and resilient for that AZ.
   - All of the data is replicated within that AZ.
 The entire AZ must have a major fault to go down.
+- Can snapshot backup to S3 which makes it region-resilient and allows data migration across AZs.
+- The snapshots can also be copied across regions for global resilience.
 - Two physical storage types available (SSD/HDD)
 - Varying level of performance (IOPS, T-put)
 - Billed as GB/month.